 Why is a Nativity Scene so important in Peru?

-One of our traditions is to celebrate "Noche Buena" or "Good Night" on the night of December 24, Christmas Eve.
+One of our traditions is to celebrate "Noche Buena" (Christmas Eve) on the night of December 24.
 After celebrating the mass, families enjoy a well elaborated meal, sing Christmas carols or "villancicos", and wait until midnight to hug each other and wish a Merry Christmas.
 Immediately after this, we take the figure of baby Jesus (that was hidden during all the advient time) and place it on the Nativity Scene as a symbol of his birth; along with this we continue singing Christmas Carols to show our happiness for his arrival.
 Soon after this, we start opening the present and continue to enjoy this wonderful day.

 Now that I explain why is a nativity set so important for Peruvian families, no matter in what city or town they are living, I hope you enjoy the idea of decorating your home with a Nativity Scene.
 As I said before, there is no way I could celebrate Christmas without this beautiful representation of Jesus Birth, and most Peruvian families neither.